ONSgeo/sdg-15-1-2/README.md

 KBAs or Important Sites for Terrestrial and Freshwater Biodiversity are sites contributing significantly to the global persistence of biodiversity.
 KBAs are identified following global criteria set out in A Global Standard for the Identification of Key Biodiversity Areas (KBAs) (IUCN 2016) applied at national levels.
 KBAs encompass:

-	Important Bird and Biodiversity Areas (IBAs); Royal Society forProtection of Birds which is the BirdLife Partner for the UK
+	Important Bird and Biodiversity Areas (IBAs),

-	Important Plant Areas (IPAs); PlantLife
+	Important Plant Areas (IPAs); PlantLife,

 	Alliance for Zero Extinction (AZEs) sites. - None are located in UK